 Electronic Information Engineering (M.Sc. / P.Grad.Dip.)

-This M.Sc. course can be taken as either a full-time one year or part-time two year postgraduate course and consists of taught modules and a project amounting to 90 credits.
+This M.Sc. course is a full-time one year postgraduate course and consists of taught modules and a project amounting to 90 credits.
 The taught component comprises modules totalling 50 credits.
 In the first semester, students pursuing the course must take modules worth at least 25 credits, and in the second semester they take the balance of the credits.
 M.Sc. candidates will, in addition, complete a substantial research project and submit a dissertation which accounts for a further 40 credits to be eligible for consideration for the award of the degree.
-Part time students are required to take 50 credits of taught modules in the first year and the research project in the second year.

 All candidates are required to take the following module(s):